tuvo1106/earthbound/README.md

 - Define virtual properties on schemas
 - Utilize document/aggregation middleware to control flow of data
 - Use built-in and custom validators
-- Authenticate users and manage passwords
-  - Encrypt passwords in database with bcrypt hashing function
-  - Exchange Json Web Tokens for stateless authentication

 ### Views